 In most cases, dental implants are the best tooth replacement option out there.
 However, dental implant treatment may not be suitable for all patients.
 These include patients who have undergone a significant amount of radiation therapy, for treatment of cancer, particularly in the head or neck area.
-Read on to find out more about whether radiation will affect your ability to choose dental implants.
+Read on to find out more about whether dental implants after radiation therapy is a better option or not.

 Higher Risk of Dental Implant Failure

 Anyone who has experienced radiation therapy and would like to get dental implants should consider the fact that their risk of dental implant failure will be significantly higher than that of other patients.
 In fact, the dental implants might be two or three times more likely to fail, if the radiation has affected the jaw bone.

 There is also a minor risk of osteonecrosis of the jaw for those who have had radiation therapy.
 Osteonecrosis is a severe bone disease that has also been connected to bisphosphonate therapy, another element of some cancer treatments.

 Location of Cancer & Radiation

 Your eligibility for dental implants after radiation therapy can depend on where in the body cancer was treated.
 Modern medicine often allows radiation treatment today to be focused on a single area, so if you were given radiation therapy on any area of the body or organ further down, such as the liver or breast, and the treatment was very focused, you may be okay to go ahead with dental implants.
 Radiation on the head or neck is likely to have caused more damage to your jaw, making you an unsuitable candidate for dental implants.

 The amount of radiation you experience can also have an impact.
 Radiation of 55 Grays and over can significantly increase the risk of dental implant failure and complications.